CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 ### Other Methods

-Beryl Pratt gives sensible advice on [Reddit/r/shorthand, Jne 6, 2025](https://www.reddit.com/r/shorthand/comments/1lmfiqn/approx_40_wpm_after_about_21_days_but_how_to/):
+* Beryl Pratt gives sensible advice: [Reddit/r/shorthand, June 6, 2025](https://www.reddit.com/r/shorthand/comments/1lmfiqn/approx_40_wpm_after_about_21_days_but_how_to/)

+* More of Beryl's advice: [Reddit/r/shorthand, July 2, 2025](https://www.reddit.com/r/shorthand/comments/1lpvjtp/comment/n13ia20/?context=3)

-Take a 5-minute passage, lower your starting and practically perfect speeds by 20-40wpm each, and go for it.
+* Take a 5-minute passage, lower your starting and practically perfect speeds by 20-40wpm each, and go for it.
 You'll soon learn what those speeds should be, the same way you learned when you started Swem's method for 1-minute passages.
 Build the speed for this length as usual.

-Use a 2-minute passage, lower your key speeds, and build as usual.
+* Use a 2-minute passage, lower your key speeds, and build as usual.
 Repeat with a 3-minute passage, then 4, then 5.

-As above, but use the same passage each time, just adding more to the end.
+* As above, but use the same passage each time, just adding more to the end.

-As above, but add to the beginning, not the end, so you finish with your strongest material.
+* As above, but add to the beginning, not the end, so you finish with your strongest material.

-As above, but repeat the same 1-minute material multiple times without pausing for a total of five minutes.
+* As above, but repeat the same 1-minute material multiple times without pausing for a total of five minutes.

 ### Other Advice, Sometimes Contractory